Insight Counseling Center

 • Manage client accounts, handling billing and invoicing, so you can focus on therapy.

-• Provide Associates with weekly clinical supervision that is ethical, professional, and timely, per California law and BBS standards, fostering your growth while honoring your therapeutic voice.
+• Provide Associates with weekly clinical supervision that is ethical, professional, and timely, per California law and BBS standards.

-• Review Associates’ weekly case material and, if needed, observe sessions via live telehealth or recordings, offering emergency on-call support (or a substitute supervisor) for urgent client needs.
+• Review Associates' weekly case material and, if needed, observe sessions via live telehealth or recordings, offering emergency on-call support for urgent client needs.

 • Sign Associates' weekly summaries of hours, keeping your licensure path on track.